Richard von Weizsäcker: German Evangelical Church Assembly

 Between 1964 and 1970, Weizsäcker served as president of the German Evangelical Church Assembly.
-He was also a member of the Synod and the Council of the Evangelical Church in Germany from 1967 to 1984.
+He was also a member of the Synod and the Council of the Protestant Church in Germany from 1967 to 1984.
 During his early tenure as president, he wrote a newspaper article supporting a memorandum written by German evangelical intellectuals including Werner Heisenberg and his brother Carl Friedrich von Weizsäcker who had spoken out in favour of accepting the Oder–Neisse line as the western border of Poland as an indispensable precondition for lasting peace in Europe.
 While this was met by negative reactions from politicians, especially in Weizsäcker's own party, he nevertheless led the Evangelical Church on a way to promoting reconciliation with Poland, leading to a memorandum by the Church in both West and East Germany.
 The paper was widely discussed and met with a significantly more positive response.